Mexico Invest Free shortlist

 The risk asymmetry is significant: the monthly contador cost of full compliance is predictable and modest; accumulated liability from non-compliance grows non-linearly as surcharges compound.

-Summary: registration is the starting point for everything
+What should buyers verify on summary: registration is the starting point for ev?

 SAT registration for rental income is the foundational step that enables proper IVA credit from platform withholding, allowable expense deductions, a clean Opinión de Cumplimiento for eventual sale, and protection from accumulated liability.
 The registration process has friction, it requires appointments, documentation, and ongoing monthly filings, but the system is navigable with a Mexican contador supporting you.